jacksleight/statamic-bard-texstyle/docs/styles-classes.md

 ],
 ```

-You can add default classes for any node or mark type.
+You can add default classes for any node/mark type.